scjx123/nus-arc-gazebo-env/Readme.md

 To begin, launch a terminal for roscore.
 Next, launch another terminal and source the devel/setup.bash in for the file containing the source folder.
 There are 2 available Gazebo environment, one with humans walking around and one without.
 To launch the first environment, use the following command in the newly launched terminal:

     roslaunch office indoor_office_actors.launch
- If there is an error, navigate to ~/nus-arc-gazebo-env/office/launch and do a roslaunch from the folder itself.
+ If there is an error, navigate to *~/nus-arc-gazebo-env/office/launch* and do a roslaunch from the folder itself.
+The other file in the same folder has no dynamic models in it and it can be launched using the same method stated above.

 ## 3. Gazebo Robot
 Upon launching the environment, the following section will cover spawning husky into the gazebo, launching it in Rviz and controlling it with Teleop commands.